solr-express/solr-express/README.md

 #### 1.1.
 FacetFieldParameter

-Create a facet field type parameter using the informed field name and sort type
+Create a facet field type parameter using the informed field name and sort type.

 ```csharp
 new FacetFieldParameter<MyDocument>(q => q.Id, SolrFacetSortType.CountDesc);